poulsp/docker-Alice-Linux-x86/README.md

 It is only build for an amd-64 architecture.

+**I will pause maintaining this repo.**
+It don't fit to the philosophy of ProjectAlice for now.
+I will recommend to join [discord](https://discord.gg/C6HNtzV) to follow the development and progress of ProjectAlice.

 It's main goal is to have an ProjectAlice to develop skill and tamper with Alice core code in a fast and semi-automated development environment.